Canon MP-E 65mm f/2.8 1–5x Macro

-The MP-E65mm f/2.8 1-5x Macro Photo is a photographic lens that was released in September 1999 and is manufactured by Canon for use on the EOS photographic system.
+The MP-E65mm f/2.8 1-5x Macro Photo is a photographic lens that was released in September 1999 and was discontinued in 2023.
+It was manufactured by Canon for use on the EOS photographic system.
 It is a manual focus lens for the EF mount and is specifically designed for macro photography.
 Unlike other macro lenses, such as the EF50mm f/2.5 Compact Macro and the EF-S60mm f/2.8 Macro USM, it does not focus to infinity and cannot be used for conventional photography.

 This lens is capable of generating full-frame images up to five times the size of the subject natively.
 It is capable of generating full-frame images up to ten times the size of the subject with the addition of a 2× Extender teleconverter.
 Minor additional magnification can also be achieved by the addition of a Canon or third-party extension tube.
 It exhibits an extremely low depth of field, a maximum of 2.24mm at f/16 at 1× magnification, and a minimum of 0.048 mm at f/2.8 at 5× magnification.
 It is sensitive to faint vibrations, with slight breezes or imperceptible movements having potentially significant effects on image focus.
 A tripod is generally required when using this lens, but handheld photography with this lens can produce images with good focus when a flash is used.

 The technical specifications indicate an aperture range of f/2.8 to f/16, which is the value displayed by the camera body when the focus is set to infinity.
 However, the MP-E 65mm lens cannot be set to infinity, so its effective f-number depends on the magnification ratio chosen, and is calculated as: